castleXM/xm-labs-grafana/README.md

 6. Close the "Update Inbound Integration" and return to the main page of the Integration Builder.
 On this main page, at the bottom are shared libraries.
 Select or edit the Grafana Library.
-7. Insert the API Key you generated in Grafana into `Grafana Token` constant.
+7. Insert the API Key you generated in Grafana into `Grafana Token` constant, Which is accessible in the Flow Designer under Components>Constants.
 Reference [General Notes](#general-notes) section on how to generate the API key
 <kbd>
   <img src="media/GrafanaTokenConstant.png" height=300>
 </kbd>

-8. Add the Grafana Endpoint by clicking on "Edit Endpoints" in the Integration Builder.
+8. Add the Grafana Endpoint by clicking on Components>Endpoints in the Flow Designer.
 Add an endpoint and name it "Grafana".
 Add the URL to your Grafana instance.
 Make sure you save changes.
 <kbd>
   <img src="media/GrafanaEndPoint.png" height=500>
 </kbd>